-The results of this analysis were consistent with the results of the confirmatory analysis, summarized in Figure 8 and Figure 9.
+The results of this analysis are summarized in Figure 8 and Figure 9.
 The first block of a night had an effect on the Proprew: the bats made more visits to the rewarding option in the very first block of a night compared to all the later blocks.
 This effect was greater on the very first night compared to the later two nights, i.e., on the very first block of the very first night when the bats had experienced reward at only one option, and no reversals at all.
+This is consistent with the results of the confirmatory analysis, which showed that the number of visits to the rewarding flower decreased from the start to the end of a night.